wxMaxima-developers/wxmaxima/info/wxmaxima.md

 Extensions to _Maxima_
 ======================

 _wxMaxima_ is primarily a graphical user interface for _Maxima_.
 As such, its main purpose is to pass along commands to _Maxima_ and to report the results of executing those commands.
 In some cases, however, _wxMaxima_ adds functionality to _Maxima_. _wxMaxima_’s ability to generate reports by exporting a workbook’s contents to HTML and LaTeX files has been mentioned.
-This section considers some ways that _wxMaxima_ enhances the inclusion of graphics into a session. described here.
+This section considers some ways that _wxMaxima_ enhances the inclusion of graphics into a session.

 ## Subscripted variables